History of the PVRI: Our efforts so far

 The PVRI united many of its early members to publish the first Textbook of Pulmonary Vascular Disease.
-We have held 10 international scientific meetings, have established nine Regional Task Forces and nine Disease and Speciality Task Forces, who raise awareness of PVD throughout the world and advance our understanding of PVD.
+We have held 14 international scientific meetings, have established nine Regional Task Forces and seven Disease & Speciality Task Forces, who raise awareness of PVD throughout the world and advance our understanding of PVD.

-> The PVRI Paediatric Task Force introduced the first Functional Classification of PVDs in Children, which has shaped the diagnoses and management of the disease globally.
+The PVRI Paediatric Task Force introduced the first Functional Classification of PVDs in Children, which has shaped the diagnoses and management of the disease globally.

 We have also developed an interactive e-learning course on PVD, the PVRI Digital Clinic, which is aimed at specialists who would like to learn more about the diagnosis and management of pulmonary hypertension.
 The PVRI Digital Clinic can be accessed by members.

 We rarely have the time to stop and look back at what we have achieved, but it is important to remember how far the work of our members has taken us.